 Mom’s Ao Dai

-When I saw a Vietnamese woman on motor bike with helmet, mask, sunglasses, messenger pouch, gloves and Ao-Dai steering scooter while holding a baby on her way to the sitter, it brought back memories of Mom’s dress.
+When I saw a Vietnamese woman on motor bike with helmet, mask, sunglasses, messenger pouch, gloves and Ao-Dai steering her scooter while holding a baby on their way to the sitter, it brought back memories of Mom’s dress.

-She was a school teacher, deeply committed to her multiple roles: mother, teacher, wife, daughter-in-law and friend (to other teachers who had graduated from the same French Lycee, which in her time, was a big brag!).
+She was a schoolteacher, deeply committed to and consistent in her multiple roles: mother, teacher, wife, daughter-in-law and friend (to colleagues who also migrated South, all graduated from the same French Lycee up North, which in her times, was big brag!).

 Having spent her semi-orphan childhood in dormitory, she made sure we have what she had not: a loving home with home-cooked meals.

-Not a good cook, she tried most times, without even taking off the Ao Dai she had on from work.
+Untrained and untutored from day 1, she tried most times, without even taking off the Ao Dai from work.
 By design or default, she had a good assistant: me.
-Here, hold the live chicken legs while I slit its throat (all the while, she would pray for its soul).
+Here, hold the live chicken legs while I slit its throat (all the while, she would pray for its soul – after all, it had been predominantly an agrian culture, with eco and ethno cyclical living in harmony).

-Then she would place the boiled chicken on the altar – an offering to our ancestors on the day leading up to the New Year (Tet).
+Then she would place the boiled chicken on the altar – an offering to our ancestors on the days leading up to Tet or special occasion of extended families gathering to memorialize ancestors.

-I learned by observing and via osmosis (run to the market and get me ginger) and by cleaning.
+I learned by observing and via osmosis (run to the market and get me ginger) and by serving/cleaning.

 And clean I did, on the cusp of New Year.
 Mom would put on her Ao Dai right before mid-night, light up three joss sticks and pray to the four corners of the Earth.
-There was something very sacred at New Year countdown: inspirational enough to my parents who often competed to compose and read aloud a stanza or two to each other (both were well-versed in French …Lamartine, Chopin and Flaubert etc..).
+There was something so sacred (and safe in the midst of a lightening hot war) at countdown.
+Inspirational enough to my parents who often competed to compose and read aloud a stanza or two to each other (both were well-versed in French …Lamartine, Chopin and Flaubert).
+Now lost, but once around, a family photo carefully kept in yellowish album, showing their “mon dang ho doi” wedding, on par with Sicilian B/W counterpart minus the dance.
+Mandarin don’t dance.

-I meanwhile tried to finish up the last rinse for the floor in anticipation of throng of visitors.
+I meanwhile tried to finish up my last rinse for the floor in anticipation of a throng of visitors.

-Back then, you could hear occasional boom and bang (Chinese enclave was known to spend a fortune on firecrackers e.g. shades of pink and red – color of fortune, evident in spent shells which carpeted their lawn, our version of ticker tape parade).
+Back then, you could hear occasional boom and bang (Chinese enclave was known to spend a fortune on firecrackers e.g. shades of pink and red – color of fortune, evident in spent shells carpeted their lawn, our version of V-J Day ticker-tape parade).

-The whole region threw a big New Year party that makes even the dead want to join.
+The whole region threw a big New Year Eve party that makes even the dead want to join in.

-Years later, Ao Dai evolved in style (Madame Nhu), hence rid of the collar.
+Years later, Ao Dai evolved in style (Madame Nhu), hence rid of the collar as temperature often rose above 100 Celsius.

 But not for my mom.

-She stayed on in that teacher’s style all the way to America, where once again, she trekked snowy roads to the Temple on New Year’s Day.
-I knew then and even now, she had prayed for me, her youngest who has never traveled traditional safe path.
+She stayed on in that northern teacher’s style all the way to NE America, where once again, she trekked snowy roads to the Temple on New Year’s Day.
+I knew then and even now, she had prayed for me, her youngest who has never traveled traditional safe path (heck, I was too young and too late to the Sexual Revolution of the 60’s).

-In contrast, the Road Less Traveled took me far from the proverbial tree.
-The first few feet were the hardest, seeing her wave from my rearview mirror.
+In contrast, the Road Less Traveled strayed me far from our proverbial tree.
+The first few feet on student car were the hardest, seeing her wave from my rearview mirror.

-This made it hard the whole way to Chicago, to grad school and to an uprooted life.
+This made it hard my whole way to Windy-City Wheaton, to grad school and an uprooted life.

 Her picture has been on my altar.
-I wonder what gift I should buy to make it worthy a Tet offering (bean bun, bouquet and beer?)
+I wonder what gift I should get to make worthy a Tet offering (bean bun, bouquet and beer?)
 Banh chung, bong cuc va bia?

-Perhaps the best way to honor and keep her memory is to be the best son/student.
+Perhaps the best way to honor and keep her memory is to be the best son/student/self.

 I don’t want to see in the rearview mirror shadow of regrets.
 I realize the only way she could have let me go was for furthering education.
-Of any one in my family, she would be the one who understood it best.
+Of any in my family, she would be the one who understood it best.
+Always among the 57 students, year after year, at times, second-generations, for 30 some years, marshalling and motivating them with words and deeds.

-When seeing a younger version of herself in scooter, mask, glasses and helmet, but still in Ao Dai, holding a baby on her way to the seaside babysitter, I was reminded of her: sacrificial and selfless, a role model with near spot free existence.
-Her contribution made my and our human family all the richer.
+When seeing a younger version of her going to work in scooter, mask, glasses and helmet, but still in Ao Dai (Vung Tau resort reception?) holding a baby to the seaside babysitter, I was reminded of her: sacrificial and selfless, a role model to show us the possibility of reaching higher, rising from four feet to become worthy bi-pedalist.
+Her contribution made our human race all the richer i.e. man shall not live by bread alone.

 Si tu n’existais pas, I wouldn’t be here.
-As keeper of fine and fond memories.
+As a humble keeper of fine and fond memories.

 Burning flesh, jasmine scent